Gansu: Geography

 Gansu has an area of 454000 km2, and the vast majority of its land is more than 1000 m above sea level.
 It lies between the Tibetan Plateau and the Loess Plateau, bordering Mongolia (Govi-Altai Province) to the northwest, Inner Mongolia and Ningxia to the north, Shaanxi to the east, Sichuan to the south, and Xinjiang to the west.
 The Yellow River passes through the southern part of the province.
 The province contains the geographical centre of China, marked by the Center of the Country Monument at 35°50′40.9″N 103°27′7.5″E.

 Part of the Gobi Desert is located in Gansu, as well as small parts of the Badain Jaran Desert and the Tengger Desert.

 The Yellow River gets most of its water from Gansu, flowing straight through Lanzhou.
 The area around Wuwei is part of Shiyang River Basin.

 The landscape in Gansu is very mountainous in the south and flat in the north.
 The mountains in the south are part of the Qilian Mountains, while the far western Altyn-Tagh contains the province's highest point, at 5830 m.

 A natural land passage known as Hexi Corridor, stretching some 1000 km from Lanzhou to the Jade Gate, is situated within the province.
 It is bound from north by the Gobi Desert and Qilian Mountains from the south.

 Gansu generally has a semi-arid to arid continental climate (Köppen BSk or BWk) with warm to hot summers and cold to very cold winters, although diurnal temperature ranges are often so large that maxima remain above 0 C even in winter.
-However, due to extreme altitude, some areas of Gansu exhibit a subarctic climate (Dwc) – with winter temperatures sometimes dropping to -40 C. Most of the limited precipitation is delivered in the summer months: winters are so dry that snow cover is confined to very high altitudes and the snow line can be as high as 5500 m in the southwest.
+However, due to extreme altitude, some areas of Gansu exhibit a subarctic climate (Dwc) – with winter temperatures sometimes dropping to -40 C. Most of the limited precipitation is delivered in the summer months.
+Winters are so dry that snow cover is confined to very high altitudes and the snow line can be as high as 5500 m in the southwest.

 Administrative divisions

-Gansu is divided into fourteen prefecture-level divisions: twelve prefecture-level cities and two autonomous prefectures:
+Gansu is divided into 14 prefecture-level divisions: 12 prefecture-level cities and two autonomous prefectures:

-The fourteen Prefecture of Gansu are subdivided into 82 county-level divisions (17 districts, 4 county-level cities, 58 counties, and 3 autonomous counties).
+The 14 Prefecture of Gansu are subdivided into 86 county-level divisions (17 districts, 5 county-level cities, 57 counties, and 7 autonomous counties).

 Urban areas

 Politics

-Secretaries of the Chinese Communist Party (CCP) Gansu Committee: The Secretary of the CCP Gansu Committee is the highest-ranking office within Gansu Province.